ojasb024/MIPS-5-stage-pipelined-32-bit-CPU/README.md

 214B0005    // addi  $t3, $t2, 5
 ```
 <img width="1614" height="315" alt="image" src="https://github.com/user-attachments/assets/de606b32-3035-42f8-b1e9-a72d15c80498" />
 From the simulation, the signals `IFID_en` and `PC_en` switch to 0 pausing PC and IFID while continuing IDEX, EXMEM and MEMWB pipeline registers.
-Hazard unit flush signal into IDEX goes high at this same time which inserts
-a NOP into the execute stage which is between the instructions (lw and last addi).
+Hazard unit flush signal into IDEX goes high at this same time which inserts a NOP into the execute stage which is between the instructions (lw and last addi).
+1 clock cycle later, the `A_src` signal goes high and value of $t2 (10) is forwarded, indicating that the `lw` instruction is in Writeback and `addi` is in Execute.

 ## Testing and Verification
 Instructions are stored in the `program.mem` file in hexadecimal format.
 The `instruction_memory` module loads this file during simulation, allowing the CPU to fetch and execute the program from instruction memory.